m3tros/HashCapTerminal/README.md

 ```
 pyinstaller -F HashCapTerminal.py
 ```
 After compilation, one executable file will appear in the dist folder.
-In order to change the icon, add the parameter `--icon=ICON_NAME`.
+In order to change the icon, add the parameter `--icon=ICON_PATH`.

 ## From developer
 Please report all problems / errors so that they can be fixed in time, I think there are enough of them.